Samael1254/miniRT/README.md

 - Texturing and normal mapping available for all shapes
 - A background sky with a gradient of two colors
 - Camera with modifiable parameters (position, orientation, field of view)
-- The user can move and rotate the camera around in real time to get different views of the scene without changing the camera configuration in the scene file
+- The user can move and rotate the camera around in real time to get different views of the scene
-- Scenes written in the dedicated .rt file format (see documentation.rt for more details)
+- Scenes configured in the dedicated .rt file format (see documentation.rt for more details)
 - Materials in .mrt files, able to load textures and normal maps from .xpm image files (see documentation.mrt for more details)
 - Comes with a few pre-made scenes, textures and materials to select from